-Gizmos & Gadgets – The best car technologies for fleet safetyFor your fleet / 1 October 2019
+Gizmos & gadgets – the best car technologies for fleet safetyFor your fleet

 We’re all well aware that autonomous (or driverless) passenger, commercial and heavy vehicles are on their way.
 There are still a number of years to go until they’re available on Australian roads but much of the technology that will underpin these vehicles is already available in today’s cars.